Vynokris/Geostorm/README.md

 - The player earns score by killing enemies
 - Defeated enemies drop shards that increment the player's score multiplier when picked up
 - The player's weapon upgrades when their score multiplier is high enough
+- When the player is touched by an enemy, their score multiplier is reset and they are temporarily invincible

 ### Enemies
 - Wanderers